Time to Fight the Fakes Again

 - There is no return valve pressure pin evident in the fake 342

-- The contact pins are square making socket install possibly difficult
+- The electrical contact pins are square making for a fiddly install

 - Various other differences are seen between the two.